d2m-r/student-hub/project-documents/version-control/skeleton-repo.md

 *Note:* If you are following the instructions as written and committing/pushing frequently, there’s a good chance you’ll come across an issue where your local and remote repos don’t seem to sync perfectly as you’d expect.
 If you encounter this issue, it’s your responsibility to identify what is going on and address it.

 While there’s always a chance you’re dealing with something actually going wrong, there are some things you’re likely to encounter that aren’t bugs, they’re features!
-“Solving” the problem isn’t fixing a bug, it’s adapting your work to function the way you want it to within the system.
+"Solving" the problem isn’t fixing a bug, it’s adapting your work to function the way you want it to within the system.

 ### Challenge suggestions